-In Figure 9 the result of a curvature based approach is shown.
-The illustrative renderings are achieved in a relatively short interactive session.
-Three renderings of the engine block dataset are shown.
+In Figure 9 three renderings of the engine block dataset are shown.
 The chosen opacity transfer function and the chosen viewpoint allow the view on many details of the engine block dataset.
-On the left image in Figure 9 a cartoonish shading is applied to make surfaces of the engine block with different normals clearly distinguishable.
-In the middle image of Figure 9 the cartoonish shading style is reduced and contours are added.
-The improvement of the illustration is achieved by incrementally adding styles and by modifying the application strength.
+On the left image in Figure 9 cartoonish shading is used to make surfaces of the engine block with different normals clearly distinguishable.
+In the middle image of Figure 9 the cartoonish

+Figure 9: Incremental and selective application of styles on the engine block dataset.
+The left image shows a cartoonish shading effect.
+The middle image shows a reduced cartoonish shading effect and enhances the edges of the engine block dataset with contours.
+The right image selectively colors the contours.
+Convex regions are shown in black, whereas concave regions are shown with blueish contours.

+shading style is reduced and contours are added.
 The contours accentuate the individual parts of the engine block.
-In the right image of Figure 9 a rule is used to selectively apply the contour style.
-The rule if curvature is not positive then contours are blueish is used to distinguish between convex and concave contours in the image.
-All modifications of styles are done interactively allowing for a great flexibility in the generation of illustrative renderings.
+In the right image the rule if curvature is not pos-itive then contours are blueish is used.
+The curvature based selective application of the blue contours makes it possible to distinguish between convex and concave contours in the image.

 In Figure 10 an illustrative rendering of a CTA scan of a human head is shown.
 The left image of Figure 10 uses two different tissue styles for bone and skin.
 In the right image of Figure 10 black contours are selectively applied on the bone using the simple rule if density is high then contours are thick.
 The major vessels of this dataset are segmented.
 We used a distance transform of the segmented data to apply a distance based rule.
 The rules if distance to vessels is very low then color is red and if distance to vessels is low then color is yellow were used.
 We applied the style color on top of the other styles.
 Regions of low distance to the vessels can be seen in yellow and red in Figure 10.
-The distance low and very low for the attribute distance to vessels, as well as the semantic values red and yellow for the style color and the simple distance based rules.

 In Figure 11 three images of the monkey atlas dataset are shown.
 The monkey atlas dataset contains a registered CT and PET scan of a monkey head.
 The CT data was used for the rendering.
 The PET data was used for the application of the rule if brain activity is high contours are red.
-In the images the red contours can be seen.
-In the top row of Figure 11 two images are shown using a semi-transparent opacity transfer function to unveil all regions of high brain activity.
+In all images the red contours are shown.
+In the top row of Figure 11 two images are shown using a semi-transparent opacity transfer function.
 The lower image in Figure 11 uses a more opaque transfer function and a more illustrative style.
-The very simple specification of the semantic values and the rule lead to an illustration highlighting regions of interest.